End of the World (Parks and Recreation): Plot

 A local Pawnee group, the Reasonabilists (aka "Zorpies"), members of a doomsday cult who follow "Zorp the Surveyor", predict that the end of the world is coming.
-Since they have been wrong in predicting the world's end in the past, they are not taken seriously, and Leslie Knope (Amy Poehler) lets them hold an all-night vigil in the park, a Pawnee tradition.
-Chris Traeger (Rob Lowe) asks Leslie and Ben Wyatt (Adam Scott) to join him in monitoring the Reasonabilists during their vigil, which makes the two feel uncomfortable due to their recent break-up.
-As a precaution to the world's supposed demise, April Ludgate (Aubrey Plaza) decides to help Andy Dwyer (Chris Pratt) check off everything on his bucket list before the end of the day.
-Meanwhile, Entertainment 720, a company created by Tom Haverford (Aziz Ansari) and Jean-Ralphio Saperstein (Ben Schwartz), is nearing its end.
+Since they have been wrong in predicting the world's end in the past, they are not taken seriously, and Leslie Knope lets them hold an all-night vigil in the park, a Pawnee tradition.
+Chris Traeger asks Leslie and Ben Wyatt to join him in monitoring the Reasonabilists during their vigil, which makes the two feel uncomfortable due to their recent break-up.
+As a precaution to the world's supposed demise, April Ludgate decides to help Andy Dwyer check off everything on his bucket list before the end of the day.
+Meanwhile, Entertainment 720, a company created by Tom Haverford and Jean-Ralphio Saperstein, is nearing its end.
 The two decide to spend their last amount of money to hold an “end of the world” party in their office space since the lease is not up until the following day.

 Newspaper reporter Shauna Malwae-Tweep shows a romantic interest in Ben after interviewing Chris, Ben, and Leslie about the vigil at the park.
 Leslie panics and attempts to dissuade Shauna from pursuing Ben.
 Later, Shauna flirts with Ben and asks him to join her at the “end of the world” party.
 Tom is pleasantly surprised to find his ex-girlfriend Lucy at the party, whom Jean-Ralphio invited, though he wanted to hook up with her, forgetting that Tom and she had ever dated.

 When Ben prepares to meet with Shauna at Entertainment 720, Leslie panics and persuades him to join her in seeing an interesting Pawnee site.
 Instead, she drives the two in circles, ending up at an abandoned gas station.
 Ben realizes Leslie's plan and expresses his disapproval of her attempts to interfere with his personal life, noting that the break-up was on her terms.
-Later, Leslie admits to Ron (Nick Offerman) that she would want to spend her last night with Ben if the world was ending.
+Later, Leslie admits to Ron that she would want to spend her last night with Ben if the world was ending.
 Ron reminds Leslie that the world is not ending, so she must accept her decision to prioritize her political career over Ben.
 Meanwhile, April and Andy have completed Andy's bucket list, only missing seeing the Grand Canyon.
 They steal April's father's car and begin driving to Arizona.

 The world does not end, as expected, and Entertainment 720's party is a huge success.
 Lucy congratulates Tom the next morning, and Leslie apologizes to Ben and lets him know that she will no longer interfere with his dating.
 April and Andy arrive at the Grand Canyon, but when Andy asks where the presidents' faces are, April realizes he was actually thinking of Mount Rushmore.